maziac/DeZog/documentation/Usage.md

 This is a special remote type as it is not really 'remote' but the simulator is included in Dezog and thus doesn't need to be connected via sockets or what ever. i.e. 'zhostname' and 'zport' are not used.

-The remote type 'zxsim' a very simple Z80/ZX Spectrum simulator.
+The remote type 'zsim' a very simple Z80/ZX Spectrum simulator.

 It allows to test simple programs like the [z80-sample-program](https://github.com/maziac/z80-sample-program).